IBMStreams/streamsx.objectstorage/test/README.md

     export PATH="~/anaconda3/bin:$PATH"

-Ensure that you have set the following environment variables:
+Ensure that you have set the following environment variables for testing with Streaming Analytics service in IBM Cloud:

 * `STREAMING_ANALYTICS_SERVICE_NAME` - name of your Streaming Analytics service
 * `VCAP_SERVICES` - [VCAP](https://console.bluemix.net/docs/services/StreamingAnalytics/r_vcap_services.html#r_vcap_services) information in JSON format or a JSON file

-Install the latest streamsx package with pip, a package manager for Python, by entering the following command on the command line:

-    pip install --user --upgrade streamsx

-Install the IBM Cloud Object Storage S3 client, by entering the following command on the command line:

-    pip install ibm-cos-sdk
+Ensure that you have set the following environment variables for testing with local Streams instance:

+* `STREAMS_USERNAME` - username to connect with local Streams domain
+* `STREAMS_PASSWORD` - password to connect with local Streams domain

 Ensure that you have set the following environment variables for the S3 client credential files: